Proof Number Based Monte-Carlo Tree Search

 \section{Introduction}

-Monte-Carlo Tree Search (MCTS)~\cite{coulom06,kocsis06b} is a best-first search method guided by the results of Monte-Carlo simulations, well-established in game AI.
+Monte-Carlo Tree Search (MCTS)~\cite{coulom06,kocsis06b} is a best-first search method guided by the results of Monte-Carlo simulations, well established in game AI.
 Using the results of previous simulations, the method gradually builds up a game tree in memory and increasingly becomes better at accurately estimating the values of the most promising moves.
-The algorithm construction is very open for extensions, which resulted in classic enhancements \cite{mctssurvey} including MAST \cite{finnsson2008simulation} and RAVE\cite{gelly2011monte}, as well as some newer developments \cite{swiechowski2023monte}, with novel contributions emerging each year \cite{Kowalski2022SplitMoves}.
+The algorithm construction is very open for enhancements, which resulted in classic enhancements \cite{mctssurvey} including MAST \cite{finnsson2008simulation} and RAVE\cite{gelly2011monte}, as well as some newer developments \cite{swiechowski2023monte}, with novel contributions emerging each year \cite{Kowalski2022SplitMoves}.

-MCTS has substantially advanced the state of the art in several deterministic game domains \cite{mctssurvey}, in particular Go \cite{Silver2017mastering}, but other board games include Amazons~\cite{Lorentz08}, Hex \cite{arneson10}, Lines of Action \cite{winands10}, and the ones of the General Game Playing (GGP) competition~\cite{bjornsson09}.
+MCTS has substantially advanced the state of the art in several deterministic game domains \cite{mctssurvey}, in particular Go \cite{Silver2017mastering}, but also other board games including Amazons~\cite{Lorentz08}, Hex \cite{arneson10}, Lines of Action \cite{winands10}, and the ones of the General Game Playing (GGP) competition~\cite{bjornsson09}.
 MCTS has even increased the level of competitive agents in board games with challenging properties such as a larger number of players (e.g., Chinese Checkers \cite{sturtevant08}) or uncertainty (e.g., Kriegspiel \cite{ciancarini10} and Scotland Yard \cite{nijssen12tciaig}).

 In tactical games, where the main line towards the winning position is typically narrow with many non-progressing alternatives, MCTS may often lead to an erroneous outcome because the nodes' values in the tree do not converge fast enough to their game-theoretic value.
 To mitigate this effect, MCTS variants have been proposed that integrate concepts of minimax search \cite{winands08b,winands11,LanctotWPS14,baier2015}.